Retired Janitors of Idaho: Accolades

 TVLine named Sarah Snook the "Performer of the Week" for the week of November 20, 2021, for her performance in the episode.
 The site wrote "This week, we saw Shiv hit new heights of influence and then come crashing down to new lows during a pivotal shareholders' meeting, and Snook masterfully revealed the layers of hard-charging ambition and tender vulnerability lurking just beneath Shiv’s polished façade."

 Tony Roche and Susan Soon He Stanton won the Writers Guild of America Award for Television: Episodic Drama at the 74th Writers Guild of America Awards for the episode.
 Additionally, Kevin Bray was nominated for the Directors Guild of America Award for Outstanding Directing – Drama Series at the 74th Directors Guild of America Awards.
-At the 74th Primetime Emmy Awards, both James Cromwell and Arian Moayed were nominated for Outstanding Guest Actor in a Drama Series, while Hope Davis was nominated for Outstanding Guest Actress in a Drama Series.
+At the 74th Primetime Emmy Awards, Nicholas Braun was nominated for Outstanding Supporting Actor in a Drama Series.
+In addition, both James Cromwell and Arian Moayed were nominated for Outstanding Guest Actor in a Drama Series, while Hope Davis was nominated for Outstanding Guest Actress in a Drama Series.